Last updated on August 25th, 2023 at 01:53 pmJump to Recipe

 - Add some creamed corn kernels to the batter.

-- For a gluten-free version, swap out the flour with a gluten-free flour blend.
+- For a gluten-free version, swap out the flour with a gluten-free flour blend or almond flour.

 - Use vegetable or any neutral-tasting oil.